MeltwaterArchive/docker-mesos/README.md

 scaling from service consumers and applications.
 Another aspect is the ability to vary the service discovery mechanism and network plumbing without impacting existing applications and configurations.

-### Network Proxies
+### Dynamic Proxies
-A common service discovery implementation involves proxies that bind to localhost and forwards TCP and UDP connections to where the service is currently running.
-Clients are then statically configured to access services through localhost on a well-known portnumber.
+A common service discovery implementation involves proxies that bind to localhost and forwards TCP and UDP connections to where services are currently running.
+Clients are statically configured to access services through localhost on a well-known port number.
 The proxy takes care of failover and load balancing in case the service moves or has multiple replicas.
-In case of a failover the service consumer will receive a transient network connection error and needs to retry until the connection reestablishes.
+In case of a failover the service consumer will receive a transient connection error and needs to retry until the connection reestablishes.

 In this solution Marathon keeps track of running services and expose this state through RESTful HTTP endpoints.
 The